martinjohndyer/FAIR_Code_design/episodes/introduction.md

 ## Reusability

+### Definition and Key aspects

+Reusability in software refers to the ability to use existing software components (such as functions, classes, modules, or libraries) across multiple projects or in different parts of the same project without significant modification.
+Reusable code is designed to be generic and flexible, promoting efficiency, reducing redundancy, and enhancing maintainability.

+Key aspects:

+- Modularity: Encapsulate functionality within well-defined modules or classes that can be independently reused.

+- Abstraction: Provide simple interfaces while hiding the complex implementation details.

+- Parametrization: Design functions and methods that accept parameters to make them adaptable to different situations.

+- Generic and Reusable Components: Develop generic libraries and utility functions that can be reused across multiple projects.

+- Documentation and Naming: Provide comprehensive documentation for modules, classes, and functions to explain their usage.

+- Avoid hardcoding values:  Instead, use constants or configuration files.

+### Benefits:

+- Time saving: Reusable components save development time.
+You don't need to rewrite from sratch!
+Avoids duplication of effort by using existing solutions for common tasks.

+- Consistency: Using the same code components across projects ensures consistency in functionality and behavior.

+- Maintainability: Reusable components can be maintained and updated independently, making it easier to manage large codebases.

+- Quality: Reusable components are often well-tested, leading to more reliable and bug-free software

 ## Maintainability

+### Definition
 The maintainability of software depends on a few different factors.
 In general, it must be easy to understand the software (how it works, what it does, and why it does it the way it does), easy to find what needs to be change, easy to make changes and easy to check that the changes have not introduced any bugs.

 Maintainable software allows you to quickly and easily: